 Every issue still available (and many that are not) is listed somewhere on this site; This is the most-complete listing of what's available.
 We no longer publish a printed pricelist on a regular basis.
 (But we'll put together a custom list for those not on the Internet, so please tell your friends.)

 The PayPal shopping cart system is not working on most pages.
 PayPal changed the code, and we missed the update notice.
-The first 2017 page has been fixed, but some browsers (including mine!) still have problems, notably Firefox for Macintosh.
+The 2017 and 2016 pages have been fixed, but some browsers (including mine!) still have problems.
 If you wish to pay using PayPal and the system doesn't work, please send e-mail with a list of items you wish to purchase, and I will send you a PayPal invoice (which you can pay using a credit card).
 We also accept checks and money orders.
 I am working to fix the problem.

 At shows, we accept credit cards via Square and PayPal, plus cash, checks and money orders.

 The State of New Jersey has "requested" that we collect 6.875% sales tax from NJ residents.
 Sorry, it's not my idea of a good time, either.